Ordering repeat prescriptions

 Online Requests

-- using your NHS App or NHS account (through the NHS website or in the NHS App).
+- Using your NHS App or NHS account (through the NHS website or in the NHS App).
 The App will send the practice a message.
-Online messages from the NHS App will be read by a member of the team within 2 working days and can be sent at anytime 24hours a day and 7 days a week.
+Online messages from the NHS App will be read by a member of the team within 1 working day and can be sent at anytime 24hours a day and 7 days a week.
+The prescription request will be dealt with within 1 working day.
+Any messages sent after 2pm each afternoon may not be answered until the next working day.
+Messages sent on a Friday after 2pm may not be answered until the following Monday.

 These accounts show you all your repeat medicine and dosage and you can choose the ones you need.